Our hosted payloads program allows you to leverage a commercial satellite bus to gain economical and timely access to geosynchronous orbit.

 - Reduced timelines and rapid access to space

 - Various levels of payload command and control either through the Intelsat TT&C ground facilities or directly from a government facility using an encrypted link

 Because of our extensive global fleet, we always have several replacement satellites in the planning stages, allowing you to take advantage of our launch schedule and our range of orbit locations.

 Over the years our hosted payloads have included:

 Federal Aviation Administration (FAA) – A dedicated L-band hosted payload launched in 2005 aboard Intelsat’s Galaxy 15 spacecraft has improved the accuracy of the FAA’s GPS-based air navigation system.
-The payload supports service for all classes of aircraft in all phases of flight, including en route navigation, airport departures, and airport arrivals.
+The payload supports service for all classes of aircraft in all phases of flight, including en route navigation, airport departures and airport arrivals.

 The LEASAT Program – Each of the five LEASAT spacecraft provided UHF communications for the U.S. Navy fleet as well as the Air Force’s Strategic Airborne Command and various Army combat units.
 The last of the satellites, LEASAT 5, was launched in 1990 to provide services in the Middle East and Southwest Asia and has recently been retired.

 Internet Routing in Space (IRIS) – This demonstration payload for the U.S. Strategic Command contained an IP router onboard the IS-14 spacecraft, launched in November 2009.
-IRIS represents the next generation in telecommunication service with an ability to extend Internet Routing into space.
+IRIS represents the next generation in telecommunication service with an ability to extend internet routing into space.

 Australian Defence Force (ADF) – A UHF payload for the Australian Defence Force was launched in early 2012 aboard the IS-22 satellite.
-The Australian government estimates that over the 15-year life of the payload, the military will save more than $150 million, compared to the cost of launched its own satellite.
+The Australian government estimates that over the 15-year life of the payload, the military will save more than $150 million, compared to the cost of launching its own satellite.